-PRESCOTT, Wash.—When Travis Crockett stared out of the car at miles of hills, apple trees, and dry grass, and then spotted a deer for the first time in his life, he realized: This is far, far from home.
+PRESCOTT, Wash.—When Travis Crockett stared out of the car at miles of hills, apple trees, and dry grass, and then spotted a deer for the first time in his life, he realized: This is far, far from home

 “Home” was a gang-dominated set of blocks in northwest Chicago.
 The car with Crockett turned from the orchard jungle into an open field with gray-roofed, white-bricked buildings.
 The air smelled like a farm—fresh-mowed grass, horse manure, and something savory wafting from the cafeteria.
-“This must be Jubilee,” Crockett muttered.
-The driver turned around and said, “Yeah, this is your new home.”
+“This must be Master’s Ranch

 .
 Every night he cried himself to sleep, woozy and sick from his weed smoking and drug dealing, and asked, “Why am I doing this?
 I want to stop, but I can’t stop.”
-When his troublemaker cousin Keewaun came back from Jubilee transformed, Crockett thought, “I can change.”
+When his troublemaker cousin Keewaun came back from Master’s Ranch transformed, Crockett thought, “I can change.”

-LEVEL PLAYING FIELD: Jubilee’s 400-acre campus
+LEVEL PLAYING FIELD: Master’s Ranch’s 400-acre campus

-Jubilee’s 400-acre campus, cocooned within 5,000 acres of Broetje Orchards property, was once duck-hunting grounds: Then Broetje Orchards founders Ralph and Cheryl Broetje bought the land and decided to donate it.
+Master’s Ranch’s 400-acre campus, cocooned within 5,000 acres of Broetje Orchards property, was once duck-hunting grounds: Then Broetje Orchards founders Ralph and Cheryl Broetje bought the land and decided to donate it.
 Every week a small group of individuals, including the Broetjes and Griffin, gathered at a dust-coated house near Crockett’s current dorm and prayed for “spiritual fruit-bearing” on that land.

 with about 50 students and a staff of 45, along with cows, pigs, chickens, and 25 horses.
-Jubilee offers therapy sessions, an online academic curriculum, vocational programs such as woodshop and welding, and athletic programs with a local high school
+Master’s Ranch offers therapy sessions, an online academic curriculum, vocational programs such as woodshop and welding, and athletic programs with a local high school

 For the first 30 days a staff member accompanies a newcomer everywhere, from breakfast to chapel.
 Once the student demonstrates a sense of security, the staff teaches him skills to help regulate his emotions and issues through counseling and classes.
 The vocational programs provide a safe environment for using skills.
 Horses teach the rider to be more assertive or gentle without being judgmental.
 Wood-shopping or welding teach patience and dexterity.

 The students have chapel service every morning and can participate in an evening community group.
-I joined one such community group led by program coordinator Joshua Romaine, a 37-year-old Christian rapper who has worked at Jubilee for almost seven years.
+I joined one such community group led by program coordinator Joshua Romaine, a 37-year-old Christian rapper who has worked at Master’s Ranch for almost seven years.
 Seven slouching boys with spread-out legs sat in a circle.
 Romaine told his own story of breaking free from drug addiction and encouraged the boys to rely on God, concluding, “Only through Jesus Christ, guys, only through Jesus.”
 As he preached, the boys affected postures of cool blasé, yet their subtle nods or murmurs showed they were listening.

 “It’s tough,” Romaine told me later.
 “It ain’t no picnic.
 It’s a spiritual warfare through and through.”
-Working at Jubilee requires sacrifices that go beyond the modest pay.
+Working at Master’s Ranch requires sacrifices that go beyond the modest pay.
 Romaine commutes two hours each workday and others give up basic comforts to live on the isolated campus with their wives and children.
 But they also tell me the sacrifice is worth it.
 Romaine loves the freedom to “talk about God all day long,” loves that moment when students accept Christ—“it’s like finally the light bulb clicks.”

 Crockett too remembers that he expected a future of minimum wage jobs and drugs.
 But now, whenever he feels discouraged, he recites Jeremiah 29:11 and reaffirms that God has plans to give him hope and a future.
-He’s fallen off the path, but God has put him “back on the straight path through Jubilee, in the middle of nowhere.”
+He’s fallen off the path, but God has put him “back on the straight path through Master’s Ranch, in the middle of nowhere.”
 He confidently says, “I’m a new man now.”